Sangre de Cristo

 Things to Do

 Travel 64 miles between Antonito, Colo. and Chama, N.M. on a network of three-foot-gauge tracks, built by the Denver and Rio Grande Railroad in 1890.
 The line helped to sustain the ranching and logging activities in northern New Mexico and southern Colorado and formed a link for the transportation of precious metals from the San Juan mining camps to Denver.
 The train has been featured in films including “Indiana Jones and the Last Crusade”, “Bite the Bullet”, “A Million Ways to Die in the West” and “Hostiles”.
-Currently the Sangre de Cristo National Heritage Area is a partner in supporting the Engine 168 and Historic Car Project.
-This initiative will recreate an authentic Denver and Rio Grande passenger train experience as it would have been over 100 years ago.
-You can catch a daily ride on the steam engine from May 25th through October 20th.
+You can catch a daily ride on the steam engine from late May through early October.
 There are also specialty rides that feature food, music, photography, geology and botany among other themes.
 Learn more about the excursions, history and ongoing projects at cumbrestoltec.com

 Jack Dempsey Museum